ICID Plus instructions

 NON-VENTILATED BUNGALOW FIRESTOP

-Installed as per a ventilated firestop using the fixing holes provided (see above).
-Distance to combustibles must be respected - see p.10 for further info.
+Installed as per a ventilated firestop using the fixing holes provided.
+Distance to combustibles must be respected.

 SUPPORT PLATE WITH S/S CLAMP BAND (NON COMBUSTIBLE FLOOR)